ckan/extensions.ckan.org/extensions/textcaptcha.md

     . /usr/lib/ckan/default/bin/activate

-2. Install the ckanext-textcaptcha Python package into your virtual environment:
+2. Install the ckanext-textcaptcha Python package into your virtual
+    environment:

     $ python setup.py install

 3. Add `textcaptcha` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).

 4. Restart CKAN.
-For example if you've deployed CKAN with Apache on Ubuntu:
+For example if you've deployed CKAN with Apache on
+    Ubuntu:

     $ sudo service apache2 reload

 Config Settings
 ---------------

-1. Add `ckan.textcaptcha.url` option to the `/etc/ckan/default/production.ini` that defines textcaptcha api url.
-For example <http://api.textcaptcha.com/YOUR_EMAIL.json>
+1. Add `ckan.textcaptcha.url` option to the
+    `/etc/ckan/default/production.ini` that defines textcaptcha api url.
+    For example
+    <a href="http://api.textcaptcha.com/YOUR_EMAIL.json" class="uri">http://api.textcaptcha.com/YOUR_EMAIL.json</a>

 Development Installation
 ------------------------

-To install CKAN TextCaptcha for development, activate your CKAN virtualenv and
+To install CKAN TextCaptcha for development, activate your CKAN virtualenv and do:
-do:

      $ python setup.py develop